BramVer/octaaf-1/README.md

 * /issues - Show a list of open issues
 * /kalirank - Show the kali rankings
 * /m8ball - Let fate decide your future
-* /mcaffee - Will McAffee eat his down dick?
+* /more - MORE IMAGES
 * /next_launch - Show the next 5 rocket launches
 * /quote - Get or store random kali quotes
 * /roll - Praise kek